 A synthesizing examination experience of the discipline of nursing, emphasizing research, advanced practice, theoretical and conceptual development, and utilization of contemporary health and societal issues.
 The comprehensive nursing examination is a capstone experience required if a thesis is not completed.
-To ightharpoonup before graduation: may be taken concurrently only with NS 844, NS 894 or NS 898.
-Students are required to visit the campus to complete unit the comprehensive nursing examination.
-Contact the Graduate Department of Nursing for current details.
+To be taken the last semester before graduation: may be taken concurrently only with NS 844, NS 894 or NS 898.